 - Good Prices for Agriculture commodities

 Coffee prices have levelled off in the last few years, and the Highlands coffee production is becoming increasingly lower.
-To offset this Morobe coffee production is increasing, and recently Morobe was elevated to the fourth largest coffee producing province in the country.
+To offset this Morobe coffee production is increasing, and recently Morobe was elevated to the second largest coffee producing province in the country.

 - Mining Activity

 The Morobe Province continues to benefit from the nearby mining developments at Hidden Valley, Kainantu, Wafi-Golpu and Ramu Nickel.

 The Government has involved itself in a process to remove impediments to conducting business.
 Whilst there has been some success, there is still a long way to go.
 In general however the Private Sector is happy with the fact that the Government has continued to show an interest in this process.

 All the above indicates that business in PNG and particularly Lae is very healthy indeed.